 I Have… Who Has…?

 Sneak some academics into your morning meeting game by playing I Have… Who Has…?
-There are SO many different themes for this card game: letters, numbers, shapes, money… The list goes on and on.
+There are SO many different themes for this card game: letters, shapes, ten-frames, rhyming words… The list goes on and on.
 They are quick and easy for kids to learn, making the perfect morning meeting games!

 To play the game, you’ll need a set of specially prepared cards.
 Give each child at least one card.
 Typically, one card is marked as the first card.
 That player reads the question on the top, ex: “I have F. Who has j?”
 The remaining children look at their cards to see if they have J at the top of their card.
 The player who does reads their answer (“I have J.”) and their question (“Who has t?”)
 Play continues until all cards have been read.